"Tell me about a time you demonstrated leadership."

 Update your STAR library every quarter.
 Add new wins, remove outdated ones.

-Pro tip: Don't wait until interview prep.
-Capture wins as they happen (weekly or monthly).
-It's 10x easier to document a win the week it happens than 6 months later.
+Don't wait until interview prep.
+Capture wins as they happen — weekly or monthly.
+It's 10x easier to document a win the week it happens than 6 months later when the specifics have faded.

-• AI-powered STAR formatting: Paste notes, get structured STAR entries (Premium)
+- AI-powered STAR formatting: Email notes, get structured STAR entries Premium

-• One-click exports: Generate interview prep PDFs or promotion packets
+- One-click exports: Generate interview prep PDFs or promotion packets Premium

 Final Tips for STAR Interview Success